EPCCed/eidf-docs/docs/storage/faq.md

 ## I have deleted my important file, what can I do?

-The EIDF does not offer a backup service and only replicates Ultra2-local storage.
+The EIDF does not offer a backup service.

-Whilst EIDF Ultra2 storage is replicated to tape in case of system failure or data loss related to the running of the service, we do **not** offer or plan to offer the ability to restore files from this medium in the case of user error.

 Users are responsible for backing up their data against user error.

 ## I want to access storage from across all EIDF services